causal3900/causal3900.github.io/docs/discussion02.md

   - Filippo: Thursday 4-5pm in 325A CIS Building
   - Shira: Monday 5-6 pm in 325A CIS Building
 - No need to submit, encouraged to complete the file and knit
+- In-class assignments will start later in the semester

 ### Generative AI and Math Learning Experiment {-}